Archive

 The true implication is that the "natural" label could mean something very different from what you might personally expect, and could contain ingredients you don't consider "natural" but technically comply with the FDA advisory.

 In the case of Carl's Jr.'s All-Natural Burger, the beef is sourced from grass-fed and free-range cows and contains no added hormones, antibiotics, or steroids.
-This is in line with the USDA's regulations for the use of the term "natural" in regards to meat.
+This is in line with the USDA's regulations for the use of the term "natural" in regard to meat.

 But when it comes to Frito-Lay's Simply line of natural snack products?
 They adhere to the FDA's suggested use of the term "natural" in that they are free from artificial flavors and preservatives.
 Some of their products, such as the Simply Lays, are certified non-GMO.
 But if you were looking for non-GMO Cheetos Puffs, look elsewhere because this definition of "natural" won't meet your expectations.